hacksu/HTML-CSS/README.md

 <a>Click me!</a>
 ```

 Well.
 You probably all know that that's not what it usually looks like.
-To manifest its true form, we need to add our first attribute.
-Attributes are placed after the tag name in the start tag and add some information to the HTML element.
+To manifest its true form, we need to add another attribute.
+When there's a start tag and an end tag, the attribute will always go in the start tag:

 ```html
 <a href="https://crouton.net/">Click me!</a>